-Already the owner of the Sonora deposit in Mexico, the dual-listed group has just agreed to take a 50% stake in the Zinnwald lithium project in Germany with the option to take full ownership within two years.
+Already the owner of the Sonora deposit in Mexico, the dual-listed group recently agreed to take a 50% stake in the Zinnwald lithium project in Germany with the option to take full ownership within two years.

 Mark Hohnen, chairman, said: "Zinnwald is a strategic asset located in close proximity to a thriving market for lithium and energy products.”